MorseMicro/mm-iot-zephyr/README.md

 west flash
 ```
 If using a Morse Micro MMECH08 hat, add the shield parameter to the build command.
-The porting assistant example application compilation will fail if a node with `compatible = "morse,spi"` is not found
+The porting assistant example application compilation will fail if a node with `compatible = "morse,mm6108"` is not found
 in the compiled device tree.

 ## Build and Run HaLow Client Application